Did you know?

 The Cango Caves were discovered by a farmer in 1780.

-The Cango Caves in South Africa, 30km outside of Oudtshoorn, are open for caving tours almost every day of year.
+The Cango Caves, 30km outside of Oudtshoorn in the Western Cape, are open for caving tours almost every day of year.
 You will be amazed by the range of dripstone formations they contain, some resembling real-life objects and even historical figures.
 Little wonder the caves have been a major attraction for more than 200 years.

 For a bit of adventure, join the assault course at the end of the tunnel.
 You will have to climb a steep ladder as well as crawl through a narrow hole.

 Travel tips & Planning info

 Tel: +27 (0)44 272 7410

 The caves are approximately 29km north of Oudtshoorn on the R328.
 The nearest airport is George Airport, approximately 50km away.

 The Cango Caves are open throughout the year, except on Christmas Day.

 Visit the Safari Show farm and the Highgate Ostrich Show Farm in Outdshoorn.